getify/Functional-Light-JS/manuscript/ch7.md

 three( obj );       // 3
 ```

-Many people conjur lots of extra things when you mention "closure", such as the asynchronous callbacks or even the module pattern with encapsulation and information hiding.
+Many people conjure lots of extra things when you mention "closure", such as the asynchronous callbacks or even the module pattern with encapsulation and information hiding.
 Similarly, "object" brings to mind classes, `this`, prototypes, and a whole slew of other utilities and patterns.

 As we go along, we'll carefully address the parts of this external context that matter, but for now, try to just stick to the simplest interpretations of "closure" and "object" as illustrated here; it'll make our exploration less confusing.